-FINRA Rule 2121 sets the federal standard for fair pricing.
-At the state level, NASAA's Statement of Policy on Dishonest or Unethical Business Practices reinforces and expands on these rules.
+Fair-pricing standards apply at the federal level.
+At the state level, NASAA's Statement of Policy on Dishonest or Unethical Business Practices reinforces and expands on them.

 - It is a dishonest or unethical business practice for a broker-dealer to enter into a transaction with or for a customer at a price not reasonably related to the current market price of the security